Vaijapur: Irrigation projects

 The dam is of composite type with a total length of 2583 ft having a maximum height of 48 ft at gorge portion.
-It is situated on Dheku nala, a tributary of Shivna river near village Bhatana in Vaijapar tehsil.
+It is situated on Dheku river, a tributary of Shivna river near village Bhatana in Vaijapar tehsil.
 Its construction was started in October 1956 and completed in June 1961, the total cost being Rs.
 3136 lakhs.
 To pass a flood discharge of 68,700 cusecs a waste weir has been constructed having a total length of 850 ft.
 There is one head regulator with a discharging capacity of 39 cusecs.
 The reservoir has one canal of a length of 15 miles on the left flank irrigating about 6700 acres from 16 village in Vaijapur tehsil.
 The crops irrigated under this project include jowar. bajri, mug, groundnut, maize, paddy, onion, chilli. cotton, sugarcane and wheat.